The 40Ar-39Ar method has been used to date bedrock from beneath the Caribbean Sea but results have been kept hidden from the public.

 Kelly and Dachille reported Indian legends recounting that many people survived the flood in the valley of Mexico City, which has a minimum altitude of 2,200 m (7,200 ft.) above sea level and is surrounded by high mountains having heights of over 5,000 m (16,000 ft.)
 We also know there were survivors a thousand miles further north who crafted the post-flood Folsom and Clovis points discovered in New Mexico by paleoanthropologists.
 Louis Leaky declared these constituted proof of the first people in North America (since the site was on bedrock from which all topsoil had been removed by the flood.)

 The total time required for the movement of Cuba and Hispaniola might have been several centuries, with the initial movement being more than a million times as fast as the 16 centimeters per year spreading along the East Pacific Rise, which scientists describe as “very fast”.
 The western edge of Central America is being buoyed up by oceanic crust generated at the East Pacific Rise, which is being subducted.
-This forces the eastern edge to float lower, as one edge of a plank floats lower if the opposite edge is lifted, and which may have led to the formation of sinkholes in the vicinity of Chicxulub.
+This forces the eastern edge to float lower, as one edge of a plank floats lower if the opposite edge is lifted, and which could have influenced the later formation of sinkholes over the southern part of Chicxulub.

 Puerto Rico was next, with the Virgin Islands breaking up as they followed.
 The Netherlands Antilles began to drift away from the Venezuelan coastline but traveled only a short distance.
 The Venezuela Basin impact directly affected almost three million square kilometers (1.16 million square miles) to the north and west.
 Its influence, however, also extended to the east.